beckslopez/Modeling-NBA-MVP-Shares-Using-Bayesian-Beta-Regression/README.md

 To read more on the analysis of the results and our methodology, please refer to the FinalReport.pdf.
 Our model and figures can be replicated using the R notebook, Code_Appendix.Rmd, with the data provided for 2022 in 2022_dat.txt.

+This project was done as a final project by my team, Andrea Boskovic, Harshil Desai, and I (Rebecca Lopez) for our graduate statistics course at the University of Washington.